Skip to main content

 Objective 1.c: Including families through ongoing communication related to student learning (assessment for and as learning).

-IEP Meeting participation was strong again this year and this resulted in families having input and clear understanding of student learning profiles and associated goals and objectives.
+Family participation at IEP Meetings was excellent this year (very few families were unable to attend) and this resulted in families having input and clear understanding of student learning profiles and associated goals and objectives.

 Communication between home and school occurs through various forms – in person, via email, on Teams.
 Many teachers expressed they have good communication lines with their students’ families.
 Some expressed it is sometimes hard to reach families.